schrmh/AndroidDevices/MT8127/Trekstor/SurfTab® breeze 10.1 quad plus/twrp/How to port TWRP (TeamWin Recovery Project) to SurfTab breeze 10.1 quad plus (ST10408-11).md

 ### 0.)
 Foreword

 I recently just felt like giving this another go.
-When I tried using this by following a tutorial that used Carlvic I just did not get some files that are mandatory.
+When I tried using this by following tutorials that used Carlvic and Android-Image-Kitchen just did not get some files that are mandatory.
 Funnily, just about one week after I released the tutorial to root this device, some tool that makes porting TWRP almost piss easy got released.
 There are some general guides using it (e.g. on their [wiki](https://github.com/twrpdtgen/twrpdtgen/wiki/3.-Create-a-device-tree) or
 [here](https://xdaforums.com/t/building-twrp-for-an-unsupported-unknown-device.4699437/) and
 [here](https://xdaforums.com/t/guide-zero-to-hero-what-to-do-when-your-phone-has-nothing-no-twrp-no-custom-roms.4627809/) including some videos.)